 On my walk, I think I went through 3 of these fields before finally coming out right by the car part.
 I even met some fellow walkers in the middle of it.

 On my way back to Plymouth I decided to make a quick visit to St Michael’s Mount as it was another of Cornwall’s gems I hadn’t yet visited.
-I knew I didn’t have much time and I wouldn’t actually be able to get out to the Mount but though I could at least see it and take a few nice photos.
+I knew I didn’t have much time and I wouldn’t actually be able to get out to the Mount but thought I could at least see it and take a few nice photos.

 I just wish I’d had some more time so I could have explored a bit more…One day!